 2017/2018 Guest Choreographer

-Fana Tshabalala, a former associate artistic director of the forgotten angle theatre collaborative, currently serves as an artistic director of Broken borders arts project newly founded organization.
+Fana Tshabalala, a former Associate Artistic Director of the Forgotten Angel Theatre Collaborative, currently serves as an Artistic Director of the newly founded organization, Broken Borders Arts Project.
 He is also the 2013 recipient of the Standard Bank Young Artist Award for dance.
 Tshabalala started his career by being involved in a number of community groups such as Vuku Zenzele Cultural Group, Sonqoba Cultural Group, Pheelo Dance Company and Vuka African Artists.

-He was accepted into the MIDM FETC student programme in Performing Arts.
-As part of his studies he choreographed a solo entitled, As it is, two in one which he performed as part of the FNB Dance Umbrella’s Stepping Stones in 2007.
+He was accepted into the MIDM FETC student program in Performing Arts.
+As part of his studies, he choreographed a solo entitled, As it is two in one, which he performed as a part of the FNB Dance Umbrella’s Stepping Stones in 2007.
 The following year he presented his solo entitled Ukunxanwa at the FND Dance Umbrella.

 In 2009 and 2010 he worked with European choreographer Michel Kelemenis for six months.
-He learnt and performed the role of Anatom in Kelemenis’s L’Amoureuese de Monsieur Muscle, which toured France.
-Tshabalala also worked with Kelemenis to create his solo, That side, which he performed alongside his work Lost and Found in Avignon.
+He studied and performed the role of Anatom in Kelemenis’s L’Amoureuese de Monsieur Muscle, which toured France.
+Tshabalala also worked with Kelemenis to create his solo, That Side, which he performed alongside his work Lost and Found in Avignon.

-In 2011 he choreographed a work entitled, Fractured, for the Moving Into Dance Mophatong professional company.
-The work was performed on the Main Programme of the Dance Umbrella.
+In 2011, he choreographed a work entitled, Fractured, for the Moving Into Dance Mophatong professional company.
+The work was performed as a part of the Main Program of the Dance Umbrella.

 Tshabalala has created numerous new works while in residence at Klap in Marseilles, such as Gates of Hell and his recent solo, MAN, which have all enjoyed performances on various international platforms.

-Since joining The Forgotten Angle Theatre Collaborative he has choreographed Between Us (2012), which has toured extensively, as well as his Standard Bank Young Artist Commission, INDUMBA (2013) which has also appeared on numerous platforms on the continent.
+In addition, Tshabalala choreographed Between Us in 2012, which has toured extensively, as well as his Standard Bank Young Artist Commission, INDUMBA in 2013, which has also appeared on numerous platforms on the continent.

-In 2015 Tshabalala launches into an African tour of 12 countries with his work, Between Us, which he performs alongside fellow FATC performer, Thulani Chauke.
+In 2015 Tshabalala launched into an African tour of 12 countries with his work, Between Us, which he performed alongside fellow Forgotten Angel Theater Collaborative performer, Thulani Chauke.

 South African choreographer Fana Tshabalala completes a three week residency with Deeply Rooted Dance Theater (DRDT) in July 2017 to create an American-focused adaptation of his work INDUMBA.
 Created to illuminate the perpetual impact of apartheid politics in his native South Africa, Tshabalala is adapting the work for an American audience.
 “Indumba” means African healing hut, promising a work of stirring resilience and reconciliation.
 Deeply Rooted premieres the new incarnation of INDUMBA at its 20th Anniversary Finale performances, “Deeply Free,” December 8–10 at the Reva and David Logan Center for the Arts at the University of Chicago in Hyde Park.